Skip to main content

 NATS

-NATS exposes monitoring data in JSON format at its HTTP monitoring port.
-The Prometheus NATS Exporter runs as a sidecar, converting these endpoints into Prometheus-format metrics.
-The OpenTelemetry Collector scrapes the exporter using the Prometheus receiver, collecting 80+ metrics across message throughput, connections, slow consumers, JetStream storage, and server resources.
-This guide configures the exporter, sets up the Collector, and ships metrics to base14 Scout.
+NATS serves JSON monitoring data at its HTTP port (:8222).
+The prometheus-nats-exporter sidecar converts that into Prometheus text on :7777, and the OpenTelemetry Collector's prometheus receiver scrapes the exporter, collecting 80+ metrics from NATS 2.0+ across message throughput, client connections, slow consumers, JetStream storage, and server resources.
+This guide configures the exporter and receiver and ships metrics to base14 Scout.

 Prerequisites